Our lab's research is centered on the

 face with such environmental change hinges upon understanding the

 abiotic and biotic determinants of their distributions.

 some of the lab's ongoing research projects.

 I am not accepting new graduate students for Fall 2020,

-Or if you're interested in joining our lab, click here for some information and advice!
+but if you're interested in joining our lab in the future, click here for some advice.